Ksimi/Russia_in_out/README.md

 * Pie chart sizes
 * Map view with some pre-selected layers from the [map provider list for Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/index.html)
 * Date in quarterly increments (with the date controls on the map itself)

+The mini pie charts on the map are **interactive on click** and show the detailed traffic type stats per country.

 A user can also start an animated sequence of quarterly pie chart views when a “play” button on the map is clicked.